fyli16/fyli16.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a research scientist at New Mexico Consortium.
+I am currently a research scientist at New Mexico Consortium and previously a postdoc at Los Alamos National Lab.

-I am primarily interested in artificial intelligence, large language models, deep learning, machine learning, data science, and plasma science & technologies, with applications in both industry (forecasting, process optimization, risk management, search, recommendations, etc.) and frontier science (compact particle accelerators & light sources, space science, fusion energy, etc.).
+I am primarily interested in artificial intelligence, large language models, deep learning, machine learning, data science, and plasma science & technologies, with applications in both industry (search, recommendations, forecasting, process optimization, risk management, etc.) and frontier science (compact particle accelerators, space science, fusion energy, etc.).

-Check out my recent [projects](https://fyli16.github.io/cv/) and [research](https://fyli16.github.io/research/) related to plasma science.

-I've also developed a few ML/Deep Learning/LLM-based applications:
+I've developed a few ML/Deep Learning/LLM-based applications:

 * [A RAG-based chatbot for tax filing using GPT, Pinecone, and Streamlit](https://github.com/fyli16/tax_pro_chatbot)
 * [A Deep Learning model for predicting proton beam energy for therapeautic use](https://github.com/fyli16/Deploy_PTP_as_FlaskApp_on_GCP)
 * [A XGBoost model for cardiac risk identification](https://github.com/fyli16/Deploy_HAD_as_FlaskApp_on_GCP)

-*There is more coming soon!*
+*More AI projects coming soon!*

 <!-- ## (updated Sept.
 5, 2024) We invite applications for a postdoc position in computational study of nonlinear wave dynamics (Alfven, whistler) in magnetized plasmas.
 [Read more info here](https://newmexicoconsortium.org/careers/)  -->